-OZCF Market Day every Saturday 9am to 2pm (all weather).
-Pick your own harvests are the first Wednesday of each month at OZCF itself.
+OZCF Market Day every Saturday 9am to 2pm and Sunday 9am to 3pm (all weather).
+Pick your own harvests are Saturday mornings at the OZCF farm itself.
 Subscribe to the newsletter or watch the OZCF Facebook group for details.

 Market Day is located at Granger Bay, V&A Waterfront (Next to The Lookout Event Venue)